Satisfactory Academic Progress Policy

 Students who are in an "Ineligible" status may submit a one-time "Request for Appeal" form to be funded for the current semester or clear the "Ineligible" status by completing all required SAP components and submitting a copy of the students unofficial transcript for SAP review.

-A petition will be mailed to you after your request has been reviewed by the committee.
+A petition will be mailed to you after your request has been reviewed.

-Complete, print and submit the form below to the Shasta College Financial Aid Office or
+Submit the form to the Shasta College Financial Aid Office or

 Trinity, Tehama or Intermountain outreach campuses